waymanglover/hearthstats/README.md

                         average number of the card in decks using the card
 ```

-Note: Before populating the card database, you must first register for an API key at Mashape.com.
-Once you have your API key, create a mashape_key.txt file in the same folder as the script and paste your key into the file.
+Note: Before populating the card database, you must first register for an API key at
+Mashape.com.
+Once you have your API key, create a mashape_key.txt file in the same
+folder as the script and paste your API key into it.